aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 ## Check SSH access

-Of course it is possible to follow this entire tutorial with a keyboard and mouse attached directly to the Raspberry Pi, but that's not always the most practical solution.
-So you can go to another computer connected to the same WiFi network, and SSH in.
+Of course it is possible to follow this entire tutorial with a keyboard and mouse attached directly to the Raspberry Pi, but if you prefer, you can use to another computer connected to the same WiFi network, and SSH in.

     ssh pi@piboard.local

-Accept the connection by typing `yes` and type the password that you configured for the Raspberry Pi, and you will be in!
+Trust the connection by typing `yes` and type the password that you configured for the Raspberry Pi, and you will be in!

 ![SSH access successful](/assets/images/piboard/ssh-access-successful.png)